 The elusive Great American Novel.
 You’ve heard the term.
 What does it mean to you?
 And, in current American culture, is the term becoming outdated?
 Continue reading The quest to write the Great American Novel Is the notion of the “Great American Novel” outdated?

 This, I should tell you now, isn’t about comparing the novels of great American writers.
 See, even the biggest personalities in the world sometimes find themselves in the middle of a feud.
 Alexander Hamilton vs. Aaron Burr.
 Biggie vs. Tupac.
-Hatfields vs. McCoys.
-Hemingway vs. Faulkner?
-Rarely do literary names get tossed around when speaking of such rivalries, but in the 1950’s arguably the two biggest names in … Continue reading Do big words yield big emotions?
+Hatfields vs. McCoys. … Continue reading Do big words yield big emotions?
 Faulkner thought so.
 Hemingway, not so much.

 Ed A. Murray’s original collection of short stories, all of which are centered around the rugged yet beautiful landscape of northern Michigan, is now available in paperback and on Kindle.
 Pick up your copy of IN A NORTHERN TOWN today on Kindle or in paperback!
-“From the author of Between Two Slopes and Somewhere More Than Free comes a collection of short stories that spans the stunning and vast landscape … Continue reading NOW AVAILABLE: In a Northern Town
+“From the author of Between Two Slopes and Somewhere More Than Free comes a collection of short stories that spans the stunning and vast landscape of northern Michigan.
+In a Northern Town follows the characters who reside in this often-overlooked region as they navigate their way through journeys of grief to find their own means of escape.
+The stories begin and … Continue reading NOW AVAILABLE: In a Northern Town

 In Cuba, they called him Papa.
 You’d find him fishing for marlins or drinking whiskey or daiquiris in a local watering hole.
 He would do the same in Key West.
-In East Africa, you’d find him big game hunting, the concluding photograph captured with the legend kneeling above a lion or antelope.
-In France, he’d be writing in a small upstairs room, or sipping coffee and walking along … Continue reading Hemingway’s Michigan: Where he was first inspired
+In East Africa, you’d find him big game hunting, the concluding photograph … Continue reading Hemingway’s Michigan: Where he was first inspired

 From today until Tuesday (2/28) when In a Northern Town releases, two stories are available for FREE DOWNLOAD at the Amazon Kindle store.
-The first story, Whiskey Stains the Paper, tells the tale of Maria, a teenage girl who is forced to confront her mysterious father during a tumultuous two-week stay at his home in northern Michigan.
-The second story, Merely an Illusion, tells the tale of a … Continue reading Free excerpts from In a Northern Town
+The first story, Whiskey Stains the Paper, tells the tale of Maria, a teenage girl who is forced to … Continue reading Free excerpts from In a Northern Town

 This may be coming two posts late, but this space will now be dedicated to my new blog.
-Moving forward, this blog will be home to information about my books, short stories that I’ve written, thoughts about writing and the industry, and general musings on life.
-Read along to escape the politics and overall craziness in this world.
-Only true thoughts and celebration reside here.
-The … Continue reading A place for readers, from a writer
+Moving forward, this blog will be home to information about my books, short stories that I’ve written, thoughts about writing and the … Continue reading A place for readers, from a writer

 Introducing the brand new redesigned covers for the Amazon bestselling young adult book SOMEWHERE MORE THAN FREE and BETWEEN TWO SLOPES.
 Also, these two books are now available for the first time ever on Kindle!
 SOMEWHERE MORE THAN FREE “Travel from the untouched forests of Michigan’s Upper Peninsula to the mysterious mountains of eastern Tennessee in this pair of stirring novellas.
-TO THE LAND OF … Continue reading The first two books like you’ve never seen them before
+TO THE LAND OF NOD follows Mason Clark, a twenty-six-year-old living in the northern Michigan woods.
+Mason carries with him a dark secret that he has never entrusted to another soul.
+Every day he takes one step closer to … Continue reading The first two books like you’ve never seen them before